otacke/h5p-todo/README.md

 ### ChemJax
 Look into supporting ChemJax (similar to MathJax)

-### WP-H5P-Leaderboard
-PlugIn that allows to add a leaderboard to a post based on the scores achieved for a H5P content type.
-- logged in users only based of H5P internal scores?
-Or use xAPI from xAPIkatchu, if available, for anonymous users, too?
-- setting for maximum number of scores displayed (paged possibly)
-- setting for anonymous users
-- for logged in users: have their position highlighted
-- modes: all scores vs. just next/previous user + score vs. gap to the top vs. ...
-- Show a leaderboard below a content type (show/hide on xAPI answered)
-- Different views: full vs. next one ahead / below
-- pages for long boards

 ### Tabs (probably done by someone else)
 Like Accordion, but using Tabs